-Born near Bellville in 1843, Stanley J. Morrow’s childhood years were contemporaneous with the rise of photography in the United States.
+Born near Bellville in 1843, Stanley Julius Morrow’s childhood years were contemporaneous with the rise of photography in the United States.

 Until he was in his late teens, the primary method used to capture images was the daguerreotype, a highly polished silvered copper plate that was exposed to light and the developed using mercury vapors.
 Photography took a turn right before the Civil War, when large plate-glass negatives began to be used with albumen silver prints (the “wet plate” process).
 The foremost photographer of the War and the man considered the founder of photojournalism, Mathew Brady, headed the studio produced 10,000 plates during that conflict.